expangine/expangine-design/README.md

   - `c.length` returns length of c
   - `c.item` synonomous to `c`
   - `c.item.d` returns list of d with type List<Text>
+- Each runtime could extend on the type options.
+- Each function could also add to the scope.